yarnpkg/website/_posts/2017-07-26-introducing-workspaces.md

 ## Setting up Workspaces

-> Starting Yarn 1.0  Workspaces are enabled by default and you may not need th set the below config.
+> Starting Yarn 1.0  Workspaces are enabled by default and you may not need to set the below config.
 Refer to the updated steps at the following location  https://yarnpkg.com/lang/en/docs/workspaces/

 To get started, users must enable Workspaces in Yarn by running the following command: